 Taking a matter to court is a lengthy and complex process.
-If you are considering taking legal action, make sure that you first speak to a lawyer.
+If you are considering taking legal action (litigation), make sure that you first speak to a lawyer.
 There are many other avenues of dispute resolution out there and, for many disputes, legal action should be viewed as a last resort.
 Here are 6 things you should consider before taking legal action:

 Have You Considered Alternative Dispute Resolution?

 Before you decide to take legal action, you should first consider Alternative Dispute Resolution (ADR).
 In ADR, an independent third party person helps to resolve a dispute through mediation, conciliation and arbitration (as opposed to judicial determinations like court-decisions or a tribunal).
-ADR is a cost effective and timely way to resolve a dispute – it is often employed as an attempt to salvage the relationship between conflicting parties without resorting to drastic measures.
+ADR (Alternative Dispute Resolution) is a cost effective and timely way to resolve a dispute – it is often employed as an attempt to salvage the relationship between conflicting parties without resorting to drastic measures.
 Find out more about ADR.

 Do You Have the Time?

-Taking a dispute to court – especially without the expertise of a lawyer – can be a very time-consuming and stressful process.
+Taking a dispute to court – especially without the expertise of a litigation lawyer or litigator – can be a very time-consuming and stressful process.
 Court proceedings take time – in many cases, disputes aren’t resolved for months or even years.
 So, before you take legal action, make sure that you are prepared to persevere and consider whether you have the time and patience to see the process through.